-In the Fall of 2000, while evangelizing, God led Jay and Angela Jones to the Grand Rapids, Michigan area where He began to birth a strong burden for the city of Kentwood in the hearts of this young ministry couple.
-After making contacts in the area, Bible studies began in several homes and a journey to build a Pentecostal church was initiated.
-In March of 2003 the first church service was held, and within a short time a healthy, flourishing congregation had developed and many heats turned to Jesus Christ.
+In the Fall of 2000, God led a young ministry couple to the Grand Rapids, Michigan area and gave them a burden for the city of Kentwood.
+After making contacts in the area, Jay and Angela Jones held Bible studies in several homes, and a journey to build a Pentecostal church began.
+In March of 2003, the first church service was held, and within a short time a healthy, flourishing congregation had developed and many hearts have turned to Jesus Christ.
 Following is a short timeline overview of the history of the Pentecostals of Kentwood.

 March 2003